-Today, we are being asked to provide guidance on how to help students and youth travel safely amidst COVID-19.
-The SYTA Safety Committee reviewed safety protocols published by SYTA member suppliers and other industry associations to compile a Student & Youth Travel Toolkit to help you work with your tour operator to ensure health and safety protocols for your travels.
+We are continuing to be asked to provide guidance on how students and youth can travel safely.
+In building this toolkit, we have researched safety protocols by industry associations, SYTA supplier members and travel safety standards to help you work with your tour operator to ensure health and safety protocols for your travels.